Alberto Beltrán: Career

 Beltrán also worked in education, starting with his participation in literacy campaigns, often in indigenous languages.
 He also worked in political campaigns to promote nationalism and leftist ideals.
 He collaborated with the Secretaría de Educación Pública to produce textbooks and other educational materials in Spanish and other languages.
 In 1960 he worked with Revista Magisterio, a magazine dedicated to education.
 He was also the director of the Escuela Libre de Arte y Publicidad, which he had attended as a teenager.

 In his later career, he also did painting and sculpture.
 One early piece is a relief in the upper part of the Pulmonology Institute of the Centro Médico Nacional Siglo XXI in 1959 collaborating with Francisco Zúñiga.
-In 1967 he created the mural Quetzalcóatl y el hombre hoy done in mosaic tile, snail shells and ceramics for the exterior of the Museo de Antropología de Xalapa, Veracruz.
+In 1967 he created the mural Quetzalcóatl y el hombre hoy done in mosaic tile, snail shells and ceramics for the exterior of the Xalapa Museum of Anthropology, Veracruz.
 This was later moved to the campus of the Universidad Veracruzana in the same city.
 In 1969 he created a mosaic mural on the vault of the Museum of the City of Veracruz.
 In 1972 he did a monumental glass piece for the Civil Registry of Veracruz.
 In 1988, he painted a mural in acrylic for the Attorney General's office in Mexico City.

 One other late project was the creation of the Centro de Información y Documentación Alberto Beltrán, created in 1971 with the collaboration of the Dirección General de Arte Popular and the Secretaría de Educación Pública.
 It is a unique institution dedicated to the study, promotion and protection of Mexico's many subcultures.
 It produces books, pamphlets, newsletters, field notes and various other documents which are contained in its Archivo de la Traditiones y Arte Popular.
 This center is now part of the Museo Nacional de Culturas Populares.